What Is Duchenne Muscular Dystrophy? Dystrophin, Gowers’ Sign, and More

 What Causes Duchenne Muscular Dystrophy?

-DMD is a rare disease caused by mutations (changes) in the dystrophin gene, which provides instructions for producing the protein dystrophin.
+DMD is a rare disease caused when the body doesn’t make a protein called “dystrophin.”
+Why don’t people with DMD make dystrophin?
+DMD is caused by mutations (changes) in the dystrophin gene, which provides instructions for producing the protein dystrophin.
 This protein acts like an anchor that holds muscle cells together, keeping them strong and protecting them from injury.
 Dystrophin is found in skeletal muscle cells that are responsible for controlling movement and in heart muscle cells.

 The Dystrophin Gene Is Passed From Parents to Children

 The gene mutations responsible for causing DMD are often passed down through family members.
 Children inherit one set of chromosomes from each of their parents — these chromosomes control their characteristics, like eye and hair color and sex.
-Females inherit two X chromosomes from their parents, whereas males inherit one X chromosome from their mother and one Y chromosome from their father.
+Females inherit two X chromosomes from their parents, according to the National Human Genome Research Institute, whereas males inherit one X chromosome from their mother and one Y chromosome from their father.

 Males inherit only one X chromosome — if they inherit a copy with a mutated gene, there isn’t another one to compensate.
-This is why more males (1 out of 3,500 to 6,000 births) develop DMD as compared to females (1 in 50,000,000 births).
+This is why Duchenne muscular dystrophy prevalence is higher among males (1 out of 3,500 to 6,000 births) than females (1 in 50,000,000 births), according to research cited in the journal Sleep Science.

 Symptoms of Duchenne Muscular Dystrophy